SCU Staff Directory

 Telephone: 02 66269601

-Her work has both translated complex scientific research to a general readership; and used information arising from social research to inform decisions around strategic planning, for other scientists as well as industry and government.
+As leader of two national Soil CRC research projects, her work aims to improve knowledge-sharing process in agriculture and land management, gaining a sound and nuanced understanding of the drivers of decision-making on farms.
+This work both translates complex scientific research to a general readership; and uses information arising from social research to inform decisions around strategic planning, for other scientists as well as industry and government.

 Her research focuses where society, land, industry and community intersect, presently working with the Soil CRC to identify drivers of on-farm decision-making across Australian farming systems, including barriers to the adoption of new innovations and changing approaches to land management.
-She conducted a three-year study with the Australian macadamia industry, and is presently developing surveys to be implemented in farming regions in every Australian state.
+She conducted a three-year farmer study in the Northern Rivers, and is presently running surveys across farming regions in Victoria, New South Wales, South Australia, Western Australia and Tasmania.

 Her previous and current research focus consist of: